-6 Motivating Case Studies
+7 Motivating Case Studies

-This section presents six case studies.
-Appendix A presents architectural diagrams and a detailed description of the algorithm for each of these application.
+This section presents six case studies in $Z\emptyset$, that are the focus of our experiments in Section 8.
 Similarly to [17], we assume that the sensor readings devices can are trusted and untampered with, and come signed by their producer, but the machine or mobile phone (Client tier) that performs the distance computation is not.
-Techniques for building trust deeper into the platform are complimentary to our work [25].